Non-Hermitian adiabatic transport in spaces of exceptional points: Introduction

-The evolution of a system under an asymptotically slow (``adiabatic'') smooth variation of some parameters in time has been the subject of much study in both Hermitian and non-Hermitian cases.
-In what follows, we concentrate on evolution along a closed path (a loop) in parameter space.
-In Hermitian systems, the adiabatic theorem \cite{bf,kato_adiabatic} guarantees, in terms of the eigenstates of the ``instantaneous'' Hamiltonian at any point of the loop, that if the system is initially in an eigenstate (or subspace of degenerate eigenvalues) and if the degeneracy of that eigenvalue does not change at any point during the evolution, then at the end of the adiabatic evolution the system will be found in the same eigenspace in which it started.
-Moreover, the phase of the state vector changes by an amount whose asymptotic form as the time $T$ taken for the loop tends to infinity has two leading contributions: the integral of the eigenvalue along the loop (the dynamical phase), which typically is linear in $T$; and the geometric or Berry phase, which is independent of $T$ \cite{berry}.
-The Berry phase modulo $2\pi$, or phase factor, is the holonomy of a natural connection, and may have further topological significance \cite{berry,bs}.
+Leaving aside EPs for a moment, the evolution of a system under an asymptotically slow (``adiabatic'') smooth variation of some parameters in time has been the subject of much study in both Hermitian and non-Hermitian cases.
+In what follows, we concentrate on evolution along a closed path (a loop) in parameter space [for example, $M_n({\bf C})$].
+In Hermitian systems, the adiabatic theorem \cite{bf,kato_adiabatic} guarantees, in terms of the eigenstates of the ``instantaneous'' Hamiltonian at any point of the loop, that if the system is initially in an eigenstate (or in a subspace in Hilbert space of degenerate eigenvalues) and if the degeneracy of that eigenvalue does not change at any point during the evolution, then at the end of the adiabatic evolution the system will be found in the same eigenspace in which it started.
+Moreover, the phase of the state vector changes by an amount whose asymptotic form, as the time $T$ taken for the loop tends to infinity, has two leading contributions: the integral of the eigenvalue along the loop (the dynamical phase), which typically is linear in $T$; and the geometric or Berry phase, which is independent of $T$ \cite{berry}.
+The Berry phase modulo $2\pi$, or phase factor, is the holonomy of a natural connection (i.e.\ ``vector potential''), and may have further topological significance \cite{berry,bs}.
 (For evolution of a degenerate eigenspace, the phase factor becomes a unitary map \cite{wz}.)